 He didn't know where his sword had landed, his gun was out of bullets, but he did have a blade in his boot.

 A punch landed, cracking the bones in his face.
 Arthur rolled, sliding the demon off of him, and drew the dagger from his boot.
 The demon hissed and pounced back at him, but Arthur was ready.
-He caught the demon with his left arm and plunged the blade into the demon’s eye.
+He caught Mal'akheth with his left arm and plunged the blade into the demon's eye.

 They landed in a heap, the demon falling limply atop him.
 The weight threw him to the ground, jarring his head painfully against the marble floor.
 The demon twitched violently, shuddering in its final moments and then stopped moving.
 The blade was sunk deep into its brain.